Example of a typical ‘H’ marking

 - They shall be laid in accordance with the Road Marking Regulations and in white non-reflective material.

-- Anyone who applies for this facility is required to provide evidence of dates, times, registration numbers and if relevant, police incident report numbers over at least a 4 week period.
+- Anyone who applies for this facility is required to provide a detailed reason for the application.

 Please note that these markings have no legal standing.
 However if a vehicle does park on them, the presence of the line would tend to support the offence of obstruction.Private Access Protection Marking (DOC, 81 KB)